phpearth/docs/general/deployment.md

 * Test
 * Deploy

-## How to Choose the Right Deployment Strategy?
+## How to choose the right deployment strategy?

 Pick the tools that you and your team find comfortable to work with and inspect the available infrastructure options.
 You will not be able to use a single